Attendance at Templars

 All absences and the reasons given are monitored thoroughly.
 Any case that is seen to have reached the PA Mark or is at risk of moving towards that mark is given priority and the parent/carers will be informed immediately.

 PA pupils are tracked and monitored carefully; this will be monitored in combination with academic tracking where absence affects attainment.
 A separate data file is updated termly.

-In response to strategies with persistent absentees and parents that have not notified the school of a pupil’s absence within the expected time (before alerting Missing in Education), the following is to be undertaken:
+In response to strategies with persistent absentees and parents that have not notified the school of a pupil’s absence within the expected time (before alerting the Attendance Compliance Team), the following is to be undertaken: